Vulcan Presenting Venus with Arms for Aeneas (Boucher)

 Vulcan Presenting Venus with Arms for Aeneas, also known as Venus at Vulcan's Forge, (Les Forges de Vulcain) is an oil-on-canvas painting by the French painter François Boucher, executed in 1757.
-He produced it as the basis for one work in a series of four tapestries devoted to "the loves of the gods" for King Louis XV (the other works in the series were designed by Carle Vanloo, Jean-Baptiste Marie Pierre, and Joseph-Marie Vien).
+He produced it as the basis for one work in a series of four tapestries devoted to "the loves of the gods" for King Louis XV (the other works in the series were designed by Charles-André van Loo, Jean-Baptiste Marie Pierre, and Joseph-Marie Vien).
 It is in the Rococo style and depicts the homely but muscular Vulcan (shown on the ground on the right) in a scene from the eighth book of the Aeneid.
 Vulcan is shown offering to the more celestial Venus the weapons he has forged for her son Aeneas.
-This mythological theme reoccured throughout Boucher's artistic career.
+This mythological theme recurred throughout Boucher's artistic career.
 The work was less well received than other works in the series, particularly those of Pierre and Vien.
 Today, the painting resides in the Louvre in Paris.

 Creation of the painting

 François Boucher, Venus at Vulcan's Forge, oil sketch on canvas, 1756.
 Sterling and Francine Clark Art Institute.

 Boucher created this piece following his 1755 appointment as inspecteur at the Gobelins Manufactory, a prestigious tapestry workshop serving the French royal court.
 His profitable designs for Beauvais, a rival workshop, led Gobelins to secure his exclusive services that year.
 In November, Marigny, Minister of the Arts, proposed seven new tapestries for King Louis XV’s apartments at Compiègne, though the project was never approved.
 However, it may have inspired Boucher’s 1756 color sketch of the painting.

-In May 1757, the King finally approved a four-tapestry commission, The Loves of the Gods, assigning each piece to a different prominent artist at the time: Carle Vanloo, Boucher, Jean-Baptiste Marie Pierre, and Joseph-Marie Vien.
+In May 1757, the King finally approved a four-tapestry commission, The Loves of the Gods, assigning each piece to a different prominent artist at the time: Charles-André van Loo, Boucher, Jean-Baptiste Marie Pierre, and Joseph-Marie Vien.
 By the end of August, the full-scale designs of the tapestry commissions were exhibited at the Salon, though Boucher’s submission was delayed despite his early start.
 Following the exhibition, the paintings were sent to Gobelins for weaving.
 In 1758, the artists were tasked with two additional narrow tapestry panels.
 Boucher’s contribution, The Target of Love (French: La Cible d’Amour), is now in the Louvre.